If you or someone you love is having a heart attack—also known as acute myocardial infarction—minutes matter.

 - Stabilize your condition and quickly coordinate your transfer to the most appropriate facility if more advanced intervention is needed, such as angioplasty, stent placement or coronary artery bypass surgery

 Not all heart attacks present with sudden chest-crushing pain like in the movies.
-Symptoms may start slowly with discomfort and, because people aren’t sure what’s happening, they may wait too long to get help.
+Symptoms may start slowly with discomfort and, because people are not sure what is happening, they may wait too long to get help.
 Other heart attack symptoms include:

 - Chest discomfort (pressure, fullness, squeezing) that comes and goes